The neonatal intensive care unit (NICU): what is it?

 - give babies treatment under lights, or phototherapy, for jaundice.

 If you know or think your baby is going to be born early, you can prepare for premature birth by asking to see the NICU.
-This can help it feel less strange when you visit your baby there after the birth.
+This can help it feel more familiar when you visit your baby there after the birth.

 NICU staff